ckeditor/ckeditor5/docs/features/image-upload.md

 ### Easy Image

-The {@link features/easy-image Easy Image} feature comes with a strong focus on the end–user experience and its goal is to make the image upload as effortless and intuitive as possible.
+The {@link features/easy-image Easy Image} feature comes with a strong focus on the end–user experience.
+Its goal is to make the image upload as effortless and intuitive as possible.

 Easy Image is part of the commercial [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) offer.
 It is a <abbr title="Software as a service">SaaS</abbr> product that securely uploads images, takes care of rescaling and optimizing them as well as providing various image sizes (responsive images), and delivers uploaded images through a blazing-fast CDN.
 All that with virtually zero server setup.